JonathanBrown003/Airbnb-A-Closer-Look-Nashville-Asheville/README.md

 Please access our slides [here.](https://docs.google.com/presentation/d/10pbRhsqGu9zStp6knlFmChnecsVGmCRh07Zs_VdRvIk/edit?usp=sharing)

+Please see our Tableau dashboard [here](https://public.tableau.com/app/profile/jonathan.brown2419/viz/AirbnbACloserLookNashvilleAsheville/Dashboard1?publish=yes).
+This dashboard displays graphics for two of our questions: highest-rated neighborhoods and host response rate's correlation to rating.
+The interactive feature ties to the neighborhood graphic.
+It allows you to toggle among the ratings scores for the neighborhoods.

 ### Project Overview
 Analyzing the Nashville and Asheville short-term rental market using Airbnb listings data